oxheadalpha/xtz-shots-website/getting-started.md

 All source code is [open source](https://github.com/midl-dev/tezos-snapshot-generator) so anyone can deploy a separate snapshot generator setup in the cloud.

-### Brought to you by MIDL.dev
+### Brought to you by Oxhead Alpha

-We are [MIDL.dev](https://midl.dev), a blockchain infrastructure company.
+We are [Oxhead Alpha](https://www.oxheadalpha.com/), a blockchain infrastructure company.

-We maintain the [Tezos Suite](https://midl.dev/tezos-suite/) of open-source software projects to deploy secure bakers and nodes.
+We maintain the [Tezos Suite](https://medium.com/the-aleph) of open-source software projects to deploy secure bakers and nodes.

 Contact us if you need help with: